Accessibility Tools

 Author: Kathi Kitzbichler (Erl)

 Bericht einer Familie aus Bayern, die Lienz schon lange in´s Herz geschlossen hat.
 Tja – Lienz – die versteckte Perle in den Ostdolomiten.
 Ich schreibe diese Zeilen aus Ingolstadt, Bayern – ca. 3,5 - 4 Stunden von Lienz entfernt.
 Wie meist im Leben, war auch unsere Entdeckung von Lienz vor über 20 Jahren eher dem Zufall geschuldet.
 Damals bekamen wir einen Tipp von Freunden und erlebten unsere ersten Wintertage im Familien-Skigebiet Zettersfeld auf der Tauernsüdseite.
 Wir waren auf Anhieb fasziniert von diesem in sich abgeschlossenen, nicht überlaufenen aber trotzdem alles bietenden Skigebiet.
 Kinder können eigentlich nicht verloren gehen und man kann sie schon früh ohne Bedenken allein auf die Piste schicken.
 Dazu die kurzen Wege, wenn man direkt auf dem Sonnenplateau Zettersfeld in einer rustikalen Alm mit bester Versorgung nächtigt, die Möglichkeit alles auszuleihen, was das Schneeherz begehrt sowie die erfahrene und kundige Betreuung durch die Ski-Schule und das nicht nur für die jüngeren Schneehasen und Schneemänner.
 Seit über 20 Jahren verbringen wir nun jedes Jahr die Silvesterwoche 800 Meter über Lienz.
 Bei den morgendlichen Skitouren entlang des Pistenrandes von der Basis-Liftstation bis zum Steinermandl, or bei guter Kondition auch bis zum Goisele, sieht man Lienz friedlich im Tal liegen, teilweise noch im Nebel, während man bei der Tour schon die Sonnenbrille aufsetzen muss, um nicht geblendet zu werden.
 Während man sich bei uns zu Hause in dieser Zeit meist in einem bedeckten nass-kalten Einheitsgrau bewegt, scheint in Lienz dagegen auch im Winter fast täglich die Sonne.
 Ein Vorteil der Alpensüdseite.
 Das hebt die Stimmung und tut der Seele gut.
 Regelmäßige Besuche in der Stadt haben uns auch die Stadt Lienz nähergebracht.
 Ein kleiner Einkaufsbummel, ein Kaffee in einem Kaffeehaus in der Fußgängerzone.
 Mehrere Janker und Trachtenblusen in unseren Schränken zuhause sind traditionelle und ehrenwerte Andenken an die Stadt an Drau und Isel, die auch in Bayern immer wieder gerne getragen werden.
 Mittlerweile waren wir nun auch im Sommer schon öfters in der Lienzer Bergwelt.
-Hier lohnt es sich einfach, an den vom Namen her To quickly pass by the more famous ski and hiking areas and already one finds oneself in a dreamlike, peaceful mountain world, because even in summer, everything is not as crowded here as in other regions.
+Hier lohnt es sich einfach, an den vom Namen her To quickly pass by the more famous ski and hiking areas and then you are in a dreamlike, peaceful mountain world, because even in summer everything is not as crowded here as in other regions.
 Overwhelming views reward you when you have made it to the summit.
 One lifetime will not be enough to explore and experience all the hiking opportunities that the Lienz Dolomites or the Schober Group offer.
-Since a few years ago, some friends of ours moved to Lienz permanently, we have also been spending more and more time in Lienz throughout the year and getting to know more genuine locals.
-A straightforward, charming, and resourceful people.
-In addition, an honest, healthy, and fresh cuisine.
-The creative use of good ingredients from the region has captivated us for a long time.
-Well-made slip crêpes and a red Zweigelt rounded off with a Bregler or a stone pine schnapps – what more could one want.
-The hearty farmer"s loaf and the East Tyrolean bacon are also constant souvenirs to continue to savor a few more days of vacation in Lienz at home.
-Now we sincerely hope that this difficult time will soon be over for all of us and that we can immerse ourselves in the Eastern Dolomites world around Lienz again soon this year.
+Since a few years ago, some friends of ours moved to Lienz, we have been spending more and more time in Lienz and getting to know more genuine locals.
+A straightforward people, charming and imaginative.
+Plus, an honest, healthy, and fresh cuisine.
+The creative use of good local ingredients has captivated us for a long time.
+Well-made Schlipfkrapfen and a red Zweigelt rounded off with a Bregler or a Zirbenschnaps – what more could one want.
+The hearty Bauernlaib bread and the Osttiroler Jausenspeck are also constant souvenirs to continue to savor a few days of vacation in Lienz at home.
+Now we hope very much that this difficult time will soon be overcome for all of us and that this year we will soon be able to immerse ourselves again in the East Dolomites world around Lienz.
 With best regards from Bavaria Jahr verteilt immer öfters in Lienz und lernen so auch immer mehr echte Lienzer kennen.
 Ein geradliniger Menschenschlag, charmant und ideenreich.
 Dazu eine ehrliche, gesunde und frische Küche.
 Der kreative Umgang mit den guten Zutaten aus der Region hat es uns schon lange angetan.
 Gut gemachte Schlipfkrapfen und dazu ein roter Zweigelt abgerundet mit einem Bregler or einem Zirbenschnaps – was will man mehr.
 Der kernige Bauernlaib und der Osttiroler Jausenspeck sind ebenfalls ständige Mitbringsel, um auch zuhause noch ein paar Tage dem Hauch von Urlaub in Lienz nachzuspüren.
 Jetzt hoffen wir sehr, dass diese schwierige Zeit für uns alle bald überwunden sein wird und wir auch dieses Jahr dann bald wieder in die Ostdolomiten-Welt um Lienz eintauchen können.
 Mit besten Grüßen aus Bayern

 Michael Wieteck (Bavaria)

-Dear Mayor Elisabeth Blanik!
-Beginnend möchte ich mich kurz vorstellen: ich bin ein 55-jähriger Österreicher, den es vor 25 Jahren der Liebe wegen und auch später der Arbeit wegen in die Tschechische Republik verschlagen hat.
-Osttirol, Lienz und auch den Grossglockner kannte ich nur vom Hörensagen.
-Der Hartnäckigkeit von Hrn.
-Kellner Hans und seinen Sportwagenfreunden Osttirol ist es zu verdanken, dass ich vor drei Jahren erstmalig am Sportwagentreffen „Feuer am Asphalt“ teilnahm und auch in den letzten beiden Jahren haben wir die über 600 Kilometer lange Anreise gerne in Kauf genommen, um an einem der landschaftlich schönsten Treffen teilzunehmen.
+we gladly accepted the more than 600-kilometer journey to participate in one of the most scenic meetings.
+But not only the unique panorama worldwide, but also the warmth of the people were crucial in making me fall in love - it was truly love at first sight.
+Also playing a major role is the well-organized meeting of the Osttirol sports car enthusiasts, but also the other participants, who come from Germany, Holland, and of course, Austria.
+Across the board, they are lovely people, all of us connected by our love for sports cars and the love for the Osttirol region.
+All of this creates the atmosphere of this unique meeting, as these meetings are not about best times or record drives, but about enjoying together the unique backdrop of the Osttirol region.
+It also doesn"t matter which sports car you come with, you don"t need 1000 horsepower to be part of it, because the focus is on enjoying the picturesque panorama.
+The routes led by the Osttirol sports car enthusiasts also take you to places that only a local can know, where normal tourists will never go and therefore cannot know what they are actually missing.
+Some club colleagues and Czech friends have already booked for this year.
+Unfortunately, due to the Corona crisis, it is unpredictable whether the meeting will take place this year.
+At the moment, it is more important that this very stressful time for all people is overcome healthily and that we can all soon return to a hopefully normal life haben wir die über 600 Kilometer lange Anreise gerne in Kauf genommen, um an einem der landschaftlich schönsten Treffen teilzunehmen.
 Aber nicht nur das weltweit einzigartige Panorama, sondern auch die Herzlichkeit der Menschen waren ausschlaggebend, dass ich mich verliebte - es war wirklich Liebe auf den ersten Blick.
 Auch spielt eine große Rolle das bestens organisierte Treffen der Sportwagenfreunde Osttirols, aber auch die anderen Teilnehmer, die aus Deutschland, Holland und natürlich auch aus Österreich kommen.
 Sind durch die Bank liebenswerte Menschen, uns alle verbindet die Liebe zu Sportwagen und die Liebe zu der Region Osttirol.
 Dies alles macht die Atmosphäre dieses einzigartigen Treffens aus, da es bei diesen Treffen nicht um Bestzeiten or sonstigen Rekordfahrten, geht sondern gemeinsam die einzigartige Kulisse des Osttiroler Landes zu genießen.
 Spielt es auch keine Rolle, mit welchen Sportwagen man kommt, es sind nicht 1000e PS notwendig, um dabei zu sein, denn im Mittelpunkt steht das Geniessen des malerischen Panoramas.
 Die von den Sportwagenfreunde Osttirols geführten Routen führen auch an Orte, die nur ein Einheimischer kennen kann, wo normale Touristen niemals hinkommen werden und darum auch gar nicht wissen können, was ihnen eigentlich entgeht.
 Auch einige Clubkollegen und tschechische Freunde haben für dieses Jahr schon gebucht.
 Leider ist durch die Corona-Krise nicht vorhersehbar, ob das Treffen dieses Jahr stattfinden kann.
-Im Moment ist es wichtiger, dass diese für alle Menschen sehr belastende Zeit gesund überstanden wird und wir alle bald wieder ein hoffentlich normales Leben Be able to lead.
-If it doesn"t work out this year, we"ll see each other again next year.
+Im Moment ist es wichtiger, dass diese für alle Menschen sehr belastende Zeit gesund überstanden wird und wir alle bald wieder ein hoffentlich normales Leben be able to lead.
+If it doesn"t work out this year, we"ll see you again next year.
 Because once you have learned to love this unique setting and atmosphere, it is very difficult to do without it.
-Greetings from the Czech Republic!
+Greetings from Czech Republic!
 Rudolf and Katarina Hofstädter, Novy Saldorf, CZ-66902 Znojmo, ps-junkies.at

 Rudolf Hofstätter (Czech Republic)